Occupational Therapy Services

-In-person sessions are only available on Wednesdays.
+In-person are only available on Wednesdays.

 Virtual sessions are offered based on availability.